create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### MFInt32 [in] **set_normalIndex** <small>[0,∞) or -1</small>

 *normalIndex* values define the order in which normal vectors are applied to polygons (or vertices).
+Interchange profile

+#### Hints

-Interchange profile hint: this field may be ignored, applying the default value regardless.
+- This field may be ignored, applying the default value regardless.

-#### Hint

 - This field is not accessType inputOutput since X3D browsers might use different underlying geometric representations for high-performance rendering, and so output events are not appropriate.

 #### Warning